09 Jun Covid-19: the biggest translation challenge since records began

 Not all languages are recognised

 Keeping people up to date with the correct information involves more than just a quick google-translate.
-‘Translation without Borders’ is translating Covid-19 information into 89 languages, 25 of which are not even featured in the app.
+The non-profit organisation Translators without Borders is translating Covid-19 information into 89 languages, 25 of which are not even featured in the app.
 Of course, for those of us using widely spoken languages, we can simply google our symptoms and find out quickly where to get further assistance.
 Yet for many Third World language speakers, they may not even have a pamphlet or oral instructions, let alone the internet.

 This could be harmful to speakers of exotic languages.
 For instance, with over 500 languages on the Endangered Languages Project, a crisis like the current pandemic exposes those speakers to multiple dangers and difficulties due to lack of translation.
 The people who have been most seriously affected are those already marginalised, many of whom from a language point of view.
 A Congolese community were relying on traditional medicines to prevent coronavirus such as inhaling onion, orange and hot water as they did not have access to key medical details in their language.
 However, a project member translator has been interpreting key updates in Swahili and Kinyarwanda for Congolese migrants in Mount Gambier.
 Receiving the information in their native tongue meant they understood it more accurately, started to follow expert advice and were able to ask further questions.